Transition to turbulence in nonuniform coronal loops driven by torsional Alfv\'en waves. II. Extended analysis and effect of magnetic twist: Concluding remarks

-Conversely, under the presence of a strong enough magnetic twist, the scenario is completely different.
-If the strength of magnetic twist surpasses a critical value, or a critical twist angle, the KHi vortices cannot grow.
-The KHi itself is still locally excited by the phase-mixing generated shear flows, but the tension of the twisted magnetic field prevents now the nonlinear development of the instability \citep[see, e.g.,][]{Galinsky94,Ryu2000,Hillier19,DiazSuarezsolerlet2021}.
-As a consequence, there is no enhancement of vorticity, neither turbulence is driven.
-Thus, the generation of small scales is not accelerated and continues slowly evolving at the rate dictated by phase-mixing.
+Conversely, when the magnetic twist is strong enough, the scenario is completely different.
+If the strength of magnetic twist surpasses a critical value or a critical twist angle, no KHi vortices can grow.
+The KHi itself is still locally excited by the phase-mixing-generated shear flows, but the tension of the twisted magnetic field now prevents the nonlinear development of the instability \citep[see, e.g.,][]{Galinsky94,Ryu2000,Hillier19,Diazsoler21}.
+As a consequence, there is no enhancement of vorticity, nor is turbulence driven.
+Thus, the generation of small scales is not accelerated and continues to evolve slowly at the rate dictated by phase mixing.

-Although the effect of magnetic twist may oppose the process, the nonlinear evolution of torsional Alfv\'en waves remains as a viable mechanism to induce turbulence as long as coronal loops are weakly twisted.
-There are other effects that should be explored in the future.
+Although the effect of magnetic twist may oppose the process, the nonlinear evolution of torsional Alfv\'en waves remains a viable mechanism to induce turbulence as long as coronal loops are weakly twisted.
+Other effects should be explored in the future.
 For instance, the tension of the background field in curved coronal loops may also affect the triggering and evolution of the KHi and associated turbulence.
-It could be also interesting to investigate turbulence generation in multithreaded loops \citep[see, e.g.,][]{Ofman09}.
+It might be also interesting to investigate turbulence generation in multithreaded loops \citep[see, e.g.,][]{Ofman09}.

 \begin{acknowledgement} This publication is part of the R+D+i project PID2020-112791GB-I00, financed by MCIN/AEI/10.13039/501100011033.
 S.D. acknowledges the financial support from MCIN/AEI/10.13039/501100011033 and European Social Funds for the predoctoral FPI fellowship PRE2018-084223.
 We also thank the UIB for the use of the Foner cluster.
 For the simulation data analysis we have used VisIT \citep{VisIt} and Python 3.6.
 In particular, we have used Matplotlib \citep{Hunter07}, Scipy \citep{Virtanen20}, and Numpy \citep{Harris20}.
 We are thankful to B. Vaidya and his contributors for the tool pyPLUTO. \end{acknowledgement}